Kdossal/PHP2650-FinalProj/index.md

 Experience replay iterates through the sampled memories and uses the formula pictured above to calculate our *loss* that we will use to update model weights, for our model we used **MSE** as our loss function.
 Let’s break down each of the key parameters.
 Firstly, $$r$$ refers to the rewards received after taking the chosen action.
 Next, the decay/discount rate, $$\gamma$$, is chosen depending on the specific problem you’re trying to solve.
 Since gamma weights our predictive estimates of the reward using prior information, setting a lower value for gamma (close to 0) tells the model that we only care about maximizing short-term reward, while setting a higher value (close to 1) prioritizes maximizing future/long-term gains.
 More concretely, if you were setting up a Deep Q-Learning algorithm to choose how to allocate your money in investments for your retirement, you’d want to set a very high value of gamma – since you’re not touching that money until the “long term,” maximizing future gains is much more important.
 Next are our estimated Q values $$\hat{Q}$$ represents the maximum Q-value estimated by our Target model, and $$Q$$ represents the value estimated by our prediction model.

 Additionally in our model, we also specify $$\alpha$$ and $$\epsilon$$.
-The learning rate $\alpha$ is set depending on how much the weights of the neural network are to be updated in response to our loss. $$\epsilon$$ refers to our exploration rate and allows us to balance between exploration and exploitation.
+The learning rate $$\alpha$$ is set depending on how much the weights of the neural network are to be updated in response to our loss. $$\epsilon$$ refers to our exploration rate and allows us to balance between exploration and exploitation.
 When beginning training we start with an $$\epsilon$$ value close to one (exploration) that gradually decreases as we train (exploitation).
 At $$\epsilon = 1$$, we force the agent to take random actions in hopes that we will be able to explore our environment, while at $$\epsilon = 0$$ our agent is taking actions entirely based on prior information to exploit the environment.

 Now that we’ve gone over updating our model weights, why did we originally initialize two models?
 Going back to *Figure 5* the purpose of taking the difference between our target and predicted Q-values is to stabilize training, but how does it do this?
 During training our prediction model is updated after every epoch, however, we do not want to use the same approach for our target model.
 This is because, during the long training process, the agent may make many poor decisions while exploring the state space.
 To limit how much our prediction model is exposed to poor decision-making, we specify a period or number of epochs after which we update the weights in the target model to match the current weights in our prediction model.
 This allows the prediction model to learn from its mistakes while not passing those mistakes onto the target.
 By using two models, we can ensure that our final model is accurate while also being exposed to representative samples of data.